Wills, Probate & Estate Planning

 Declaration of Trust

 If you buy as joint tenants and one of you dies the whole house will pass automatically to the survivor.
 If you buy as tenants in common then the house can be held in unequal shares and, where one party supplies greater funds than the other, a Declaration of Trust determines what is to be repaid to each party on the disposal of the property.
-If one party dies the deceased's share of the property passes according to the instructions in their Will.
+If one party dies the deceased's share of the property passes according to the instructions in their Will (where there is a valid Will in place).

-This is a very sensible document to execute for all those buying in different proportions, particularly for unmarried couples, friends purchasing together or where parents are contributing funds to a child’s house purchase.
+This is a very sensible document (contributing unequal shares) to execute for all those buying in different proportions, particularly for unmarried couples, friends purchasing together or where parents are contributing funds to a child’s house purchase.

-A free chat with one of our team can confirm what would be required.
+A chat with one of our team can confirm what would be required.

 Estate Administration